snapshot-labs/snapshot-strategies/src/strategies/saddle-sdl-balance-with-lock/README.md

-# saddle-vesdl
+# saddle-sdl-balance-with-lock

-This provides the Saddle DAO token (SDL) balance + the SDL balance for vote escrow of users
+This provides the Saddle DAO token (SDL) balance + the locked SDL balance for vote escrow of users

 Here is an example of parameters: